github/docs/content/osmand/widgets/info-widgets.md

 <!-- ![Speed Android widget](/assets/images/docs/widgets/speed_a_widget.png) -->

 Speed widget shows your current speed.<br>

-It has three states: <br>
-* {% data variables.android-values.shared_string_show %} – allows user to see Altitude widget on the map <br>
-* {% data variables.android-values.rendering_category_hide %} – allows user to hide Altitude widget from the map <br>
-* {% data variables.android-values.shared_string_collapse %} – allows user to see Altitude widget on the map and hide it when it is not used <br>

 OsmAnd takes Speed data from a device.
 It depend on accelerometer, gyroscope sensors on mobile device and GPS <br>